nrbn/Portico-Estate/README.md

 **Building images**
 ----
-  Returns json data for a building images.
+  Get images of a building.

 * **URL**